datacarpentry/image-processing/_episodes/08-edge-detection.md

 ![Canny UI](../fig/07-canny-ui.png)

-Then, when we run the program, we can use the slider sliders to vary the values of the sigma and threshold parameters until we are satisfied with the results.
+Then, when we run the program, we can use the sliders to vary the values of the sigma and threshold parameters until we are satisfied with the results.
 After we have determined suitable values, we can use the simpler program to utilize the parameters without bothering with the